yingyan797/sponsor-check/readme.md

 3. General feedback will be created based on sentiment, brand safety, and key selling points (each using a question answering model).
 4. Brief-specific feedback will be created by checking whether requirements are met. (using text2text generation model)

-All media types are supported for submission, but only text-based ones are able to be checked with AI.
+All media types are supported for submission.
+Text-based files are able to be checked with feedback.
+Images can create a brief description and segmentation analysis.
 The whole inference procedure takes about 10 seconds, while some contents can be seen when they're ready.